 Meibomian Gland Dysfunction

-The tear film is a complex structure, comprised of a lot more than just water.
-The topmost layer of the tear film is actually an oil layer, produced by the sebum-secreting Meibomian glands lining the top and bottom eyelid margins.
+The tear film is a complex structure, comprised of a lot more than water.
+The topmost layer of the tear film is actually an oil layer.
+Produced by the sebum-secreting Meibomian glands lining the top and bottom eyelid margins.
 The purpose of this oil layer is to reduce evaporation of the aqueous layer, which makes up the bulk of the tear film.
-The third innermost layer is known as the mucin layer, which functions to adhere the tear film to the surface of the eye.
+The third innermost layer is the mucin layer, which functions to adhere the tear film to the surface of the eye.
 In Meibomian gland dysfunction, both the quality and quantity of the oils may be compromised.
 This leads to what is termed “evaporative dry eye”.
 Accumulation of bacteria from the skin, inflammation of the eyelids and Meibomian glands.
 As well as, narrowing of the glands and their openings all contribute to Meibomian gland dysfunction and later, dry eye.

 IPL as Dry Eye Therapy

-The benefits of IPL (intense pulsed light) for Meibomian gland dysfunction were discovered accidentally by an American ophthalmologist in 2002 when he noticed patients receiving IPL treatment for acne rosacea of the skin, also reported improvement to the comfort of their eyes.
-Further investigation found that application of the 500 to 800nm wavelength intense light to the facial areas around the eyes improved the function of the Meibomian glands by reducing the bacterial load and softening the solidified oils within the glands.
-Abnormal blood vessel growth around the eyelids as a result of chronic inflammation was also successfully treated with IPL therapy, helping to disrupt the cycle of inflammation and red eyes.
+The benefits of IPL (intense pulsed light) for Meibomian gland dysfunction were discovered accidentally.
+In 2002, an American ophthalmologist noticed patients receiving IPL treatment for acne rosacea of the skin, who reported improvement to the comfort of their eyes.
+Further investigation found that application of the 500 to 800nm wavelength intense light to the facial areas around the eyes improved the function of the Meibomian glands.
+Through the reduction of bacterial load and softening of solidified oils within the glands.
+Abnormal blood vessel growth around the eyelids as a result of chronic inflammation was also treated with IPL therapy.
+Helping to disrupt the cycle of inflammation and red eyes.
 More importantly, the subjective dry eye symptoms reported by patients improved under IPL therapy.
 The treatment protocol may vary depending on the practitioner and specific IPL device.
 It usually involves skin typing to allow the machine to be fixed to the appropriate setting.
 Followed by application of an ultrasound gel to the face, from the temples to the nose.
 The eyes themselves are protected with goggles or specialised pads and do not receive any light directly.
 Pulses of light of specific wavelengths are then applied across the face around the eye area.
 Your clinician may perform this twice for each side.
 Many patients will require maintenance treatments of IPL to keep their dry eye disease at bay.
 Depending on the individual, these visits can range from every three months to once a year.

-IPL therapy can be very effective for Meibomian gland dysfunction and evaporative dry eye but is just one in a suite of dry eye treatments.
+IPL therapy can be very effective for Meibomian gland dysfunction and evaporative dry eye but is one in a suite of dry eye treatments.
 If you think you may be suffering from dry eye, contact Eye Laser Specialists here at 1300 297 583 to book in a dry eye assessment.